Get 80% off your plan for your first 3 months*

 "A small business might see their costs go up 30% and they feel that pain immediately," says Cowling.
 "But they know they can't pass the whole lot on to customers or sales will tank.
 So they put prices up 10% and take two-thirds of the hit."

-• Size your price increase properly: "A price increase will ultimately become unavoidable," says Southall.
-"Businesses need to right-size that increase so they're not going back to their customers 3 months later with more bad news.
+• Size your price increase properly.
+"A price increase will ultimately become unavoidable," says Southall.
+"Businesses need to right-size that increase so they're not going back to their customers three months later with more bad news.
 You're better off to do it right the first time."

 Access to credit often tightens during a recession.
 Banks become more cautious, and the assets securing your loans may lose value.
-This is partly because business loans are perceived as higher risk; a 2017 APRA stress test of Australian banks found the projected loss rate on mortgages was lower than business lending portfolios in a severe downturn.
+A 2017 APRA stress test of Australian banks found the projected loss rate on mortgages was lower than business lending portfolios in a severe downturn.

 Business loans are typically secured by assets such as machinery, inventory, or accounts receivable.
 All of these tend to lose value when a recession sets in.